geodynamics/burnman/sphinx/background.rst

     V_{S/P}=V_{S/P}^{\mathrm{uncorr.}}\left(1-\frac{1}{2}\cot(\frac{\beta\pi}{2})\frac{1}{Q_{S/P}}(\omega)\right).

 Similar to :cite:`Matas2007`, we use a :math:`\beta` value of 0.3, which falls in the range of values of :math:`0.2` to :math:`0.4` proposed for the lower mantle (e.g. :cite:`Karato1990`).
-The correction is implemented for Q values of PREM for the lower mantle.
+The correction is implemented for :math:`Q` values of PREM for the lower mantle.
 As :math:`Q_S` is smaller than :math:`Q_P`, the correction is more significant for S waves.
 In both cases, though, the correction is minor compared to, for example, uncertainties in the temperature (corrections) and mineral physical parameters.
 More involved models of relaxation mechanisms can be implemented, but lead to the inclusion of more poorly constrained parameters, :cite:`Matas2007a`.